Qiskit/qiskit/docs/qc_intro.rst

 Quantum computing represents a new paradigm in computation that utilizes the fundamental principles of quantum mechanics to perform calculations.
-If you are reading this then you have undoubtedly heard that the promise of quantum computation lies in the possibility of efficiently performing a handful of tasks such as prime factorization, quantum simulation, and optimization; computations that at size are beyond the capabilities of even the largest of classical computers.
+If you are reading this then you have undoubtedly heard that the promise of quantum computation lies in the possibility of efficiently performing a handful of tasks such as prime factorization, quantum simulation, search, optimization, and algebraic programs such as machine learning; computations that at size are beyond the capabilities of even the largest of classical computers.

-The power of quantum computing rests on two cornerstones of quantum mechanics, namely :ref:`superposition <qc-intro-superposition>` and :ref:`entanglement <qc-intro-entanglement>` that highlight the wave- and particle-like aspects of quantum computation, respectively.
+The power of quantum computing rests on two cornerstones of quantum mechanics, namely :ref:`interference <qc-intro-interference>` and :ref:`entanglement <qc-intro-entanglement>` that highlight the wave- and particle-like aspects of quantum computation, respectively.
 Qiskit is an SDK for performing quantum computations that utilize these quantum mechanical principles using the language of